 Are we devoting enough time to your case?

-If your client feels that you are neglecting the case, you can create an opportunity to explain why that is not actually the case.
+If your client feels that you are neglecting the case, by opening a discussion you create an opportunity to explain why that is not actually the case.
 For example, litigation often involves periods in which nothing much happens followed by period of frenzied activity.
-In other cases, it may simply be a matter of providing the client with more frequent updates about the services you are providing.
-If your client feels both neglected and overbilled, you can re-examine the client's priorities and whether the client has a realistic understanding of what is involved in your provision of legal services.
+In other cases, a client's concerns may be addressed by simply providing the client with more frequent updates about the services you are providing.
+If your client feels both neglected and overbilled, you may re-examine the client's priorities and whether the client has a realistic understanding of what is involved in your provision of legal services.

 How might we improve our service?